-Moving Soon?
-Check out these 5 easy ways to get rid of your unwanted furniture when moving.
+Moving soon?
+Check out these five easy ways to get rid of your unwanted old furniture when moving.

 Most people find moving to be very stressful, and for good reason.
 Even under the best of circumstances, the act of uprooting yourself, your family, and all of your belongings is mentally, physically, and even emotionally demanding.

-On top of that, there’s the simple but undeniable fact is that come moving day, the odds are excellent that it will be more stressful than you anticipate.
+On top of that, there’s the simple but undeniable fact that come moving day, odds are excellent it will be more stressful than you anticipate.
 But a little organizing and figuring out things like how to dispose of furniture before moving day can go a long way.

 Preparing for Your Move

 Furniture is big and bulky, and sometimes it just doesn’t make sense to move it.
-Chances are good that your new residence will have a different layout, size and style.
-That means that some of the furniture you currently use will inevitably have to go through one form or another.
+Chances are good that your new residence will have a different layout, size, and general vibe.
+That means that some of your current furniture will inevitably have to go through one form or another.

 Remembering Those Stored and Forgotten Belongings

-Plus, many people have old furniture hiding in their basements or attics.
+Plus, many people have old furniture like broken treadmills hiding in their basements or attics.
 Moving means finding a practical way to get rid of these items.
-From furniture that is falling apart to out-of-style furniture to downsizing, the simple fact is that it doesn’t always make sense to take your furniture with you.
+From furniture that is falling apart to out-of-style furniture to downsizing, it doesn’t make sense to take all of your furniture.

 Don’t Be a Moving “Weekend Warrior”